Case study: St. Joseph’s Catholic and Anglican High School, Wrexham

 2013 - The Presbyterian Church of Wales extends this commitment to include a contracted member of staff.

 2014 - Wrexham Quakers pay their contracted cleaner the Living Wage.

 2014 - Minera Voluntary Aided Primary School commit to paying their staff the Living Wage.

 Of the 2026 jobs at Flintshire Council which are paid less than the Living Wage, 89% of them are done by women.

 After being approached by TCC in 2013, St. Joseph’s Catholic and Anglican High School in Wrexham made the decision to ensure all of its staff are paid the Living Wage.
 As a result 12 members of staff received a pay increase.
 The positions include cleaners, administration assistants, and teaching assistants.
 All 12 employees are female.

-“We’re proud to pay the Living Wage; it’s reassuring that our staff feel valued."
+Mrs Maria Rimmer, who was Headteacher at St Joseph's Catholic and Anglican High School at the time, said “We’re proud to pay the Living Wage; it’s reassuring that our staff feel valued."

 Since starting to pay the Living Wage the school has noticed a reduction in staff sickness level.

 North Wales Living Wage Successes